 At Clarke Willmott, we consider there to be three significant elements to acting responsibly as a business.
 Namely, how we act towards our people, how we treat the environment and how we impact upon and interact with our local community and the wider world.
-All three strands are, of course, interrelated and overall our policies in these three areas form the core of our corporate responsibility policy.
+All three strands are, of course, interrelated and overall our policies in these three areas form the core of our corporate social responsibility policy.

 As a professional practice our people are at the very core of our business.
 It is crucial to the overall wellbeing of our business that our people are treated fairly, with respect and are given the opportunity to nurture and develop their skills.

 As well as looking after our people in the present, we recognise we have a responsibility to future generations to operate our business in a way which minimises our impact on the environment.
 We have worked hard to reduce our energy consumption per capita and to operate in a much “greener” and more sustainable way.
-We are fortunate to have a very passionate green champion amongst our partners and he has devoted considerable energy to our green agenda.

-The third strand of our CR policy recognises how fortunate we are at Clarke Willmott and aims to give something back to the communities in which we work.
+The third strand of our CSR policy recognises how fortunate we are at Clarke Willmott and aims to give something back to the communities in which we work.
 Our people continuously contribute to resourceful and generous initiatives to raise money for charity ranging from running through the Sahara, entering marathons and “ironman” events, baking cakes, charity quizzes and race nights.
 As well as money, our people generously give their time to work with the community, with activities ranging from talks to local schools, reading buddies for primary schools, mentoring of teenagers and acting as school governors.

 We encourage all of our people to get involved in various community and charitable initiatives.
 To this end we promote our “Community Day” whereby every person who works at Clarke Willmott is encouraged to take a day out on full pay to assist in a community or charity project – particularly relating to our chosen charities.

-To read our policy in full please view the Clarke Willmott Corporate Responsibility Policy PDF.
+To read our policy in full please view the Clarke Willmott Corporate Social Responsibility Policy PDF.
 We hope you find it informative and inspirational.

 Our chosen charities